ConnectNowUK/docs/docs/chat/user-guide/README.md

 If you're provided ith the link and password to a chat running on ConnectNow, you can join it.

 ::: tip
-Every secure ConnectNow chat URL starts with "https".
+Every secure ConnectNow chat URL starts with **https://**.
 Make sure yours does too to keep your information safe.
 :::

 ### For the first time